Dbliss/MicrosoftTeamsEquivalent/assumptions.md

 7. Token is a combination of letters and numbers randomly generated such that is a lesser chance of repetition

 8. Token is an array of string to store multiple tokens for each user session

+9. When a message is edited, its timeSent and uId is not updated regardless of who edited the message and when it was edited.